firefly-iii/docs/new-docs/concepts/accounts.md

 Used to indicate the asset account belongs to a credit card.
 Firefly III does not (yet) respond to this, it's just for your administration.

+**Note**: Credit cards are not liabilities.
+You should use them as if they weren't a way to borrow money, but rather a way to use money that you have stored elsewhere (and that you will move to this account later).

 ## Expense accounts

 When you spend money, you do so at a store, online or maybe using cash.
 Each of these places gets its own expense account.